 Generally, you may return your Certificate for a refund within 30 days after you receive it.
 This 30-day period is known as the "free look" period.
 Some states require a longer period.
 You can ask for a refund by mailing or delivering the Certificate to Aon Securities LLC (you may not ask for a refund if your Certificate is a replacement for one previously issued under the Group Contract).
 If you cancel your coverage during the free look period, we will generally refund the premium payments you made, minus any loans or withdrawals that you took.
 (However, if applicable law so requires, you will receive a refund of all premiums paid minus any loans or withdrawals, and plus or minus any change due to investment experience.)
 This refund amount will be further reduced by applicable federal and state income tax withholding.
-See the OTHER GENERAL CONTRACT PROVISIONS - "Free Look" Period section.
+See Canceling The Certificate ("Free Look").